qwak-ai/qwak-examples/README.md

 ## Overview

-This repository contains example projects that showcase the capabilities of the Qwak platform for MLOps.
+This repository contains example projects that showcase the capabilities of the JFrog ML platform for MLOps.
 Each project is designed to be a standalone example, demonstrating different aspects of machine learning, from data preprocessing to model building and deployment.

 ## Getting Started